 - Maple syrup: sweetener of choice, but other kinds will work too.

-- Plant milk: I love soy milk for its higher protein content, but any other kind of plant milk would work.
+- Plant milk: I love soy milk for its higher protein content, but any other kind of non-dairy milk would work, such as almond milk or oat milk.
+Coconut milk also is great for making the overnight oats super creamy.

 - Chocolate chips: just because.